 How much is absence costing your business?

 £17 billion.
-That’s the annual cost to UK businesses of absence, according to ACAS.
-But what is absence costing you?
+That’s the annual cost to UK businesses of employee absence, according to ACAS.
+But what is employee absence costing you?

 That £17 billion is just one eye-opening stat in a sea of absence related data.
 PwC puts the figure as high as £29 billion, adding that UK workers take 4 times the number of sick days of their European counterparts.
 And the Department of Work and Pensions has estimated that working age ill health costs the economy £100 billion each year, with £4 billion lost from workers’ potential earnings.